Our policies support Elders to manage our corporate governance framework

 Elders is committed to managing disclosure of its affairs to ensure there is a fair and informed market for its securities at all times.
 The company will also communicate effectively with its shareholders and encourage participation at general meetings.

-The Board has adopted a Risk Management Policy that establishes a framework in which to assist the Company in achieving its risk management objectives.
+The Board has adopted a Resilience Policy that establishes a framework in which to assist the Company in achieving its risk management objectives.
 The objectives are to ensure the Group’s assets are protected against financial loss, business risks are identified and properly managed, and legal and regulatory obligations are satisfied.

 The Company’s Board Charter prescribes that the majority of members of the Board must comprise independent directors.
 In determining whether or not a director is to be considered independent, the Board will have regard to the criteria set down in the Independence Policy.